EMSTrack/Documentation/docs/README.txt

-READ THIS BEFORE INSTALLING!

-If you have a Mac, use mac-installation.txt.
-If you have linux, use linux-installation.txt.
+You can also manually install the Web Server directly onto your machine.
+If you have a Mac, follow instructions in mac-installation.txt.
+If you have linux, follow instructions in linux-installation.txt.
 If you have windows, you should either virtual box or dual boot.
-If all else fails, follow the docker installation guide.